Police searching for suspect accused of shooting student, teacher outside Boston school

-A 17-year-old student and a 31-year-old teacher had been preparing for a school event at TechBoston Academy just before 6 p.m. when they were shot in the parking lot, according to Boston police.
+A 17-year-old student and a 31-year-old teacher were getting ready to board a fan bus heading to a basketball game outside TechBoston Academy just before 6 p.m. when they were shot in the parking lot, according to Boston police.

 “Obviously this is a very concerning, disturbing set of circumstances,” Boston Police Superintendent-in-Chief Gregory Long said.
 “School is supposed to be a safe haven for our students and our teachers, not a place where they’re subjected to brazen and random acts of violence.
 This type of behavior cannot and will not be tolerated.”